top of page

 "Coaching is a powerful alliance, designed to forward & enhance life-long process of human learning, effectiveness & fulfillment" (Whitworth et. al, 2007).

-Coaching could be seen as a human development process that involves structured, focused interaction and use of strategies, tools and techniques to promote sustainable change for the benefit of individuals and organizations.
-It is recognized as a powerful means for optimizing performance and goal attainment (Cox, Bachkirova, Clutterbuck, 2010).
+Coaching can be viewed as a human development process that entails structured, focused interaction and the use of strategies, tools, and techniques to promote sustainable change for the benefit of individuals and organizations.
+It is acknowledged as a powerful means for optimizing performance and achieving goals (Cox, Bachkirova, Clutterbuck, 2010).

 Coaching, unlocks a person’s potential to maximize their own performance.
 It is helping them to learn rather than teaching them (Whitmore, 2003).

-In coaching, a non-directive relationship of equality is developed between the coach and the coachee, in which the latter ponders on their personal facts, identifies his/her desires and strengths, sets goals and becomes motivated.
+In coaching, a non-directive relationship of equality is developed between the coach and the coachee.
+In this dynamic partnership, the coachee reflects on their personal facts, identifies their desires and strengths, sets goals, and becomes motivated.

-Coaching focuses on the present, while at the same time is oriented towards the future, self-directed learning, change, action and end result.
+Coaching focuses on the present while simultaneously being oriented towards the future, emphasizing self-directed learning, change, action, and end results.

 focus on